Winter Grand Prix

 January 4 • Alumni Day Road Race

 We will score the second road race for your high school team – whether you are a current or past team member, or the parent of a current team member.
-The top 15 male and female runners will each earn extra points for their team, but every participant for each school earns at least one point for their school!
-This year we are giving the winning school $150 toward a pizza party, followed by their own team night at Super Jock ‘n Jill!
-Recent winners include Redmond HS (2014-15), Edmonds-Woodway HS (both 2015-16 and 2016-17), and Jackson HS (2017-18).
+The top ten male and female runners will each earn extra points for their team, but every participant for each school earns at least one point for their school!
+We give the winning school $150 toward a pizza party, followed by their own team night at Super Jock ‘n Jill!
+Recent winners include Redmond HS (2014-15), Edmonds-Woodway HS (2015-16, 2016-17, and 2018-19), and Jackson HS (2017-18).

 February 1 • Old tee-shirt or jersey day